umarashfaq/sfmuni/README.md

 # Introduction
 This project is a real time visualization of SF-Muni transport system in SF.
-It has been created as part of coding challenge for ThousandEyes.

 # Dependencies
 Following environment dependencies are required to run this project: